-The original fort remains virtually unchanged, and the exquisite Arts & Craft interiors throughout compliment the original architecture while adding comfort and a surprisingly contemporary feel.
+The original fort remains virtually unchanged, and the exquisite Arts & Craft interiors throughout complement the original architecture while adding comfort and a surprisingly contemporary feel.
 In the Old Fort, modest antechambers lead into a striking dining room with open hearth and vaulted ceiling; an adjacent living room boasts extraordinary arches and fireplaces framed in blue-grey limestone from Milverton Quarry to match the sofas and armchairs, and offset by bold orange silk cushions.

 The Castle kitchen is very spacious with plenty of larder space, a large fridge/freezer and LaCanche range with two ovens.
 The Breakfast Room connects via an arch and has beautiful high ceilings, plenty of natural light, a large wood-burning stove and an exquisite pottery collection of plates decorating one wall.
 The original oak table comfortably seats 8-10.

-Lambay Castle is tucked away within an enchanting Sycamore and Oak wood, which shelters behind an impressive circular Rampart wall.
-The wall was built in 1912 to complete Lutyens’ masterpiece and creates an oasis of tranquility and stillness in which the trees and luscious undergrowth thrive.
 To one side stands the family Mausoleum, also designed by Lutyens to house the body of Maude Baring when she died at a young age.
 This magical corner overlooks the Castle and presides majestically over the woodland.
 Today it is also the resting place of Cecil, their son Rupert Revelstoke, and their grandsons John and James Baring.

-Lambay Castle is surrounded by a 200 acre cattle and sheep farm, with the island estate reaching over 660 acres in total.
+Lambay Castle is surrounded by a 200 acre cattle and sheep farm, with the island estate reaching over 630 acres in total.
 The island is completely off-grid so electricity, hot water and heating for the Castle are all self-generated from a wind turbine and solar panels with a generator in case back up is required.